 Strategically built on the edge of the crater of the volcano Pululahua, for its architectural design, the restaurant permits visibility of 360 degrees.
 The construction of the restaurant was made handcrafted, using construction material from the adjacent area.
 The combination of the stone, the pumice stone, and the wood are creating a remarkably warm space the respects its environment while adding it an aesthetic touch.

-The restaurant has 4 sections, each with a different view and atmosphere.
+has 4 sections, each with a different view and atmosphere.
 The changing weather transforms the landscape continuously, contributing to the unique dining ambiance of the restaurant.

 Choosing as starters are several ceviches, European-style salade variations, or a soup.
 The entrees include different pasta, meat, chicken or fish options.
 The deserts are well thought of ranging from mousse de chocolate to a brownie which is all far beyond your standard fruit salad.
 Too many choices, well maybe you just want to go with a menu del dia.